vnuu/soc-alert-triage-and-automation-pipeline/README.md

   </integration>
 ```
 6. Restart the Wazuh manager.
-7. Rereun Mimikatz on the VM.
+7. Rerun Mimikatz on the VM.
 8. Head to the Shuffle instance, click on the Webhook and click "Start" in the "Parameters" section.
 9. Run the Workflow and click on the "Show Executions" button.